sudiptpa/paypal-rest/README.md

 - [List Webhooks](https://developer.paypal.com/docs/api/webhooks/v1/#webhooks_list)
 - [Delete Webhook](https://developer.paypal.com/docs/api/webhooks/v1/#webhooks_delete)

-If you have requirements to follow other features available in PayPal REST API, feel free to submit a PR following the coding standard, contributions are always welcome.
+If you want the features other than mentioned above, then feel free to submit a PR by following the coding standard.

 ### Initiate Gateway Request